ovh/docs/pages/cloud/private-cloud/service-migration-vdc/guide.en-gb.md

 After this, the Zerto Replication will work on both datacenters:

-- the old one is still running and protects your workload
+- The old one is still running and protects your workload.
-- the new one is ready to host your workload
+- The new one is ready to host your workload.

 The next step depends on the current configuration per [Virtual Protection Group](/pages/cloud/private-cloud/zerto_virtual_replication_as_a_service):

-- source of replication
+- Source of replication
-- destination of replication
+- Destination of replication

 <a name="vpgsource"></a>
 ##### Step 4.9.1 VPG as Source